xdenistwn/webserver-docker-amd64/README.md

-# About !t (x86 x64 version)
+# About !t (amd64 version)
-webserver-docker-amd64 is a web server application that run using docker containers tools and has ability of sharing project directory under localhost domain, like xampp htdocs does. this version work only for amd64 CPU.
+webserver-docker-amd64 is a web server application that run using docker containers tools and has ability of sharing project directory under localhost domain, like xampp htdocs does. this version work only for amd64 architecture.

 `Main goals of using container`
 - keep your development machine clean of unnecessary libraries 😎
 - keep development dependencies consistent on all machine 😏
-- easy to upgrade / downgrade libraries version ✌️
+- easy to upgrade / downgrade libraries✌️
 - learning docker container help you to understand basic linux operation 😍
-- easy install to run development project 🥳
+- experiments with open-source tools without worrying about dependencies error.

 `Current stacks`
 - Nginx latest
 - PHP 7.1
     - Wkhtmltopdf 0.12.6
-    - Composer 2.2
+    - Composer 1.1
     - DB connect
         - Oracle 11.2 / 19
         - PostgreSQL